apiad/gamedev-book/Book/FrontMatter/Prologue.md

 ## Prologue

-The idea for writting this book came out from a course in game development we've being teaching for a few years now, at the University of Havana.
+The idea for writing this book came out from a course in game development we've being teaching for a few years now, at the University of Havana.
 After a few iterations and modifications to the course syllabus, we (boldly) decided that it would be nice to have the basic content of the course in a single written material.
 In this prologue we explain why we think this book is worth reading, and, if we convince you, then how it is best read.

 ### Why reading this book?